 - Philosophy Workshop – philosophy and reasoning through stories.
-During the workshop children are introduced to challenging ideas through the study of texts that focus on ‘big ideas’ about life and the universe.
+During the workshop, children are introduced to challenging ideas through the study of texts that focus on ‘big ideas’ about life and the universe.
 Practical philosophy enables pupils to analyse different viewpoints and evaluate them; to argue and reason stating their views orally and in writing; to communicate information clearly using increasingly sophisticated language and to think critically about what they learn.

 - Scientific Enquiry – the aim of this workshop would be to accelerate pupils’ scientific enquiry skills.
-All learning would involves practical investigations and pupils would be expected to communicate their findings through a range of different media: Powerpoint presentations; Short films involving pupils interviewing each other or demonstrating what they have discovered; Diagrams, graphs and other forms of data representation
+All learning would involve practical investigations and pupils would be expected to communicate their findings through a range of different media: Powerpoint presentations; Short films involving pupils interviewing each other or demonstrating what they have discovered; Diagrams, graphs and other forms of data representation

 Debate with a Mate Workshops

 - Pupils are taught the skills of debate.

 Opportunities to attend local/regional workshops and events with pupils of a similar ability

 - Loughborough Learning Alliance Cluster Group – Discovery Days: one school hosts an external provider; the other schools send 2-3 pupils and share all costs